DimEvil/EBRIII/pages/home.md

 For more information, please contact [Dimitri Brosens](dimitri.brosens@inbo.be), GBIF node Manager at the Belgian Biodiversity Platform, [Niels Raes](niels.raes@naturalis.nl) GBIF node Manager at NLBIF/ Naturalis or [Paul Braun](paul.braun@mnhn.lu ) GBIF node manager at the Musée national d'histoire naturelle in Luxembourg.
 For the latest updates about the conference, please follow @EmpBioResearch on X/Twitter `#EBR2024`.

+## ARISE day

+March 27, just after the EBR III meeting another interesting event will take place in Naturalis.
+Make sure you check out the [ARISE day](https://www.arise-biodiversity.nl/) and you might want to extend your stay!
+Lots of stuff has been happening in and around Arise, and we can't wait to tell you all about it!
+We have more of everything: more sensors, more samples, more lab equipment, more data, more AI and, of course, more and more people working on Arise, with Arise or wanting to know more about Arise.

 ## Programme